ForModLabUHel/forClimate/README_mottiprebas.md

 DECIMALMARKER='.'
 ```
 Edit the path strings for RHOME and MOTTI_INST_PATH according to `R` and Motti workbench installation locations respectively.
 MOTTIWB is the name of the Motti workbench binary.
-The binary (default `mottiwb.exe`) uses decimal marker
+The Motti workbench binary (default `mottiwb.exe`) uses decimal marker
 according to locale in use.
 Change the default decimal separator in DECIMALMARKER if needed.

 To check `mottiprebas.py` and its runtime environment start the Python virtual environment,